Sreyan88/Quora-Insincere-Classification-Bronze-Medal-Approach/README.md

 # Quora-Insincere-Classification-Bronze-Medal-Approach

-### This Repository contains the code for Quora Insincere Questions Classification Competiotion hosted on Kaggle
+### This Repository contains the code for Quora Insincere Questions Classification Competition hosted on Kaggle

 ### Problem Statement: